ethereumproject/ECIPs/sample.md

 * Make a Pull Request.

 ### History
 This document was derived heavily from [https://github.com/bitcoin/bips Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [https://www.python.org/dev/peps/ Python's PEP-0001].
 In many places text was simply copied and modified.
 Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Ethereum Improvement Process, and should not be bothered with technical questions specific to Ethereum or the EIP.
-Please direct all comments to the EIP editors.
+Since the DAO hard fork the Ethereum Classic developers have forked this EIP process and modified it such that it can describe supply chains in the form of contracts.
+This process is derived from the ZeroMQ community.